eskil/a-star-wx-elixir/README.md

 A common use case for this is in games where actors have to move around a screen/map.

+This is a standalone example with all the relevant code in `lib/`.

 ## How to run

 Assuming you have